bbc/simorgh/src/app/hooks/useViewTracker/README.md

 With this in mind, here are some examples of how you could setup view tracking for a component:

 1. Log 1 view event when a component is viewed.
 Refer to the `Promo` component in the example below.
-2. Log 1 view event when any of the the component's containing items are viewed.
+2. Log 1 view event when any of the component's containing items are viewed.
 Refer to the `TopStories` component in the example below.
 3. Log separate view events per component item viewed.
 Refer to the `Recommendations` component in the example below.

 ```jsx